 BenBella also excels in the business category, with a mix of popular and inspirational titles such as the New York Times bestsellers Custom Nation, Three Simple Steps, The Entrepreneur Equation, and Networking is a Contact Sport, and strong long-term sellers such as Traction and The Zen of Social Media Marketing.

 BenBella has a strong list of pop culture/celebrity titles, with bestselling books such as The Actor’s Life, The Geraldo Show, Pretty Little Killers, Presumed Guilty, and Family Don’t End with Blood.
 BenBella publishes the very successful Smart Pop Books, a collection of smart and entertaining critical examinations of television, movies, comics, and books.

-BenBella also publishes selected books under the “BenBella Cause” program in which we publish books associated with a worthy cause and donate half of our profits back to that cause.
+BenBella also publishes selected books under the “BenBella Cause” program in which we publish books associated with a worthy cause and donate a portion of our profits back to that cause.

 As a first-time editor, I must say that my publishing experience was made incredibly easy by the wonderful folks at BenBella.
 They were right there with me at every turn and helped me navigate what otherwise would have been the intimidating intricacies involved in moving thoughts from paper to manuscript, and page to book.
 Bravo, too, to a publishing company with a conscience.
 In addition to taking me by the hand in the process, they took a leap of faith when they adopted our cause and published a cookbook dedicated to helping us feed thousands of seniors who would otherwise go hungry.
 I love BenBella!
 Enid Borden, Founder, President and CEO of the National Foundation to End Senior Hunger, and former President and CEO of the Meals on Wheels Association of America